edac713/gearheadhats/google-reviews.md

 ★★★★★
 a year ago

 > Gearhead hats are the best!
 Their selection of patches are vast, their hats are great quality, and I love how they give you the choice to put a chord on your hat.
 It really gives the hat that throwback look!
-The shipping was unbelievably ...
+The shipping was unbelievably fast!
+I’ve made a custom hat through another brand in the past, and the sewing/shipping took them over a month!
+I was definitely surprised when my hat from Gearhead hats came in within the week!
+The only downside was the price-but, for the original patches and the custom work to have a 1 out of 1 hat, it’s worth it.
+The last thing I’ll say is that I wore my hat out to the bar two nights ago and was receiving compliments left and right.
+If you don’t believe, follow them on Instagram and see their work for yourself!

 ---